helgoboss/helgobox/doc/user-guide.md

 ignored.

 - **Length Min/Max:** This decides how long a button needs to be pressed to have an effect.
-  Obviously, this setting makes sense for switch-like control elements only (keys, pads, buttons, ...), not for knobs or faders.
+  Obviously, this setting makes sense for button-like control elements only (keys, pads, buttons, ...), not for knobs or faders.
   - By default, both min and max will be at 0 ms, which means that the duration doesn't matter and both press (> 0%) and release (0%) will be instantly forwarded.
 If you change _Length Min_ to